 Route of Administration Segment Analysis

-The oral sub-segment dominates the segment and is projected to hold the thrombopoietin receptor agonist market share value of 73.8% by 2034.
+In the route of administration segment, the oral sub-segment dominates the segment and is projected to hold the share value of 73.8% by 2035.
 The oral TPO-Ras is the patient's preferred route to support chronic management and minimize hospital dependency.
-As per the Agency for Healthcare Research and Quality data, the hospitalization time has been reduced by 15.4% to 20.5% via oral outpatient regimens and enhancing cost efficiency in the healthcare sector.
+As per the Agency for Healthcare Research and Quality data, the hospitalization time has been reduced via oral outpatient regimens and by enhancing cost efficiency in the healthcare sector.
 Further, CPI data has revealed that oral medications are prescribed mostly in the healthcare sector, which shows a steady rise in the pricing and reimbursement acceptance.
 The oral therapies have increased treatment adherence and improved the quality of care in patients.

 Drug Class Segment Analysis